 The city is laid out in a grid pattern, with Madison Street dividing the city north and south, while State Street dividing it east and west.
 The downtown intersection of Madison and State is the starting point of this grid and addresses are relative to the distance from this point, with eight blocks to every mile.

 The CTA (Chicago Transit Authority) operates an extensive train line, named the “L” because much of the trackway is elevated.
 The L is almost a tourist attraction in itself, since the elevated trackway will give you a different perspective of the city, especially in the Loop area (and create some awesome photo ops!).

-Fares are $2.25 per ride regardless of distance, and you can transfer onto a bus or another L route for an additional 25 cents.
-You can also choose to get a visitor’s pass for unlimited rides; a 1-day pass costs $10, a 3-day pass is $20, and a 7-day pass is $28.
+Fares are $2.50 per ride regardless of distance, and you can transfer onto a bus or another L route for no additional cost.
+You can also choose to get a pass for unlimited rides; a 1-day pass costs $5, a 3-day pass is $15, and a 7-day pass is $20.
 This is the most convenient option if you plan to use a lot of public transit.

 Cash fares are allowed on buses.
-For the El, you must pay your fare or load your pass onto a reloadable Ventra card, or a single-use Ventra ticket.
+For the L you must pay your fare or load your pass onto a reloadable Ventra card, or a single-use Ventra ticket.
 You can use the single-use Ventra Ticket to purchase a single fare or a 1-day pass, but you must load the 3-day and 7-day passes onto a Ventra Card.

 You can purchase tickets or a Ventra card and add funds to it at a ticket machine at any L station, online, via Ventra app, or at participating retail locations, such as Walgreens.
 See the CTA website for more information.

 Taxi or Uber/Lyft: Chicago is also served by rideshare apps such as Uber and Lyft, which make it another convenient way to get around, especially late at night.
 You can also take a taxi, especially from many hotels and points of interests in and around downtown.

 Bicycle: You may also choose to bike , especially if you find yourself there during the warmer months.
 The city has over 26 miles of biking and walking trails!
-Chicago has its own bike share service called Divvy, and you can rent a bike for an entire day for $15 (or $3 per 30 minutes).
+Chicago has its own bike share service called Divvy, and you can rent a bike for an entire day for $16.50 (or rent based on time).
 More information here.

 Driving: While you can also choose to drive, having a car is really not necessary.
 In fact, driving can be a hassle, since parking is at a premium and rates are pretty expensive.

-- A power bank + adapter: You’ll want to stay connected during your 2 days in Chicago, and a good power bank will help ensure that your phone never runs out of juice!
+- A power bank + adapter: You’ll want to stay connected, and a good power bank will help ensure that your phone never runs out of juice!
 This power bank is a MUST on every single trip that I take – both in the US and internationally!
 If you’re from abroad, you may also need a power adapter to charge your devices – I always travel with this one.

-- Reusable water bottle: Staying hydrated as you explore the city on your 2 days in Chicago is essential!
+- Reusable water bottle: Staying hydrated as you explore the city is essential!
 Be nice to the environment and avoid buying plastic bottles of water and carry a reusable water bottle – this is the one I carry with me at all times.
 I love that it is screw top but has a spot so it’s easy to take quick sips without spilling all over yourself, and holds enough water to help you stay hydrated all day.

-Short answer – no – there is soooooo much to do and see in the city that 2 days in Chicago won’t even come close to enough to see it all!
+Short answer – no – there is soooooo much to do and see in the city that you won’t come close to seeing all of Chicago in 2 days!
 However, I have found that 2 daysis definitely more than enough time to see all the highlights and to get a good introduction to the city.
 It will definitely leave you wanting to come back!

 The hotel also has a hip, colorful, modern boutique hotel vibe.
-The property is actually a Doubletree Hotel, so you get all the comforts of staying in one (and you will get allll the chocolate chip cookies you want during your 2 days in Chicago, which is always a plus in my book!) but it has a trendy vibe which makes you think you’re staying in a hip boutique hotel.
+The property is actually a Doubletree Hotel, so you get all the comforts of staying in one (and you will get allll the chocolate chip cookies you want during your stay, which is always a plus in my book!) but it has a trendy vibe which makes you think you’re staying in a hip boutique hotel.
 The hotel also has a rooftop bar, which has been recently remodeled and is a super fun spot to hang out at!